 The module writes 000 to InputSequenceCounter and resets InputSyncBit.
 The module monitors the high nibble of register "OutputSequence" and expects 000 in InputSequenceAck and 0 in InputSyncAck.
 1) The controller is not permitted to accept the current contents of InputMTU since the channel is not yet synchronized.
-The controller has to match InputSequenceAck and InputSyncAck to the values of InputSequenceCounter and InputSyncBit.
+The controller must match InputSequenceAck and InputSyncAck to the values of InputSequenceCounter and InputSyncBit.
 If the module registers the expected values in InputSequenceAck and InputSyncAck, it increments InputSequenceCounter.
 The module monitors the high nibble of register "OutputSequence" and expects 001 in InputSequenceAck and 0 in InputSyncAck.
 2) The controller is not permitted to accept the current contents of InputMTU since the channel is not yet synchronized.
-The controller has to match InputSequenceAck and InputSyncAck to the values of InputSequenceCounter and InputSyncBit.
+The controller must match InputSequenceAck and InputSyncAck to the values of InputSequenceCounter and InputSyncBit.
 If the module registers the expected values in InputSequenceAck and InputSyncAck, it sets InputSyncBit.
 The module monitors the high nibble of register "OutputSequence" and expects 1 in InputSyncAck.
 3) The controller is permitted to set InputSyncAck.
 Note: Theoretically, data could already be transferred in this cycle.
-If InnutQuineDit is not and InnutQuineneqCounter has been increased by 4, the values in the anabled Dy bytes must be assented and calinovilladized (assigned)